grokify/faraday_middleware-request-retry/README.md

 ## Description

-This gem is a piece of Faraday middleware that adds retry handling for 429 and 503 errors.
+This gem is Faraday middleware that adds retry handling for 429 and 503 errors.

 ## Installation